As a copywriter, it’s something I see all the time…

 After your headline and introduction, this is where you’ll move into more storytelling content that yes, can include a bit about you, but ultimately, this section should speak to your ideal client’s problems and pain points.

 This part of an “About” page will look different for everyone, and it can honestly be as short or as long as you prefer.
-For me, I wanted the copy to be pretty minimal:
+For me, I wanted the copy to speak directly to photographers who have strong images, but don’t have the copy they need to help their clients choose to work with them:

 In this section, you ultimately want your reader to know that you understand them and that you have a solution to the problem they’re experiencing.